devikashaj711/client-server-socket-program/README.txt

 If the command is not in the specified format, server will take it as a invalid command

-To implement DELETE command
+To execute DELETE command

 In the Client terminal, enter the below text
 C: DELETE <id>
-Once the command is received by the server, it will delete the record based on the id sent by the client as below S 200 OK
+Once the command is received by the server, it will delete the record based on the id sent by the client as below
+S: 200 OK
 If the command is not in the specified format, server will take it as a invalid command If you try to delete a record that does not exists, it will show "No such record exist" message If you try to delete a record from an empty address book, it will show "Address book is empty, deleteion not possible" message

-To implement SHUTDOWN command
+To execute SHUTDOWN command

 In the Client terminal, enter the below text
 C: SHUTDOWN
-Once the command is received by the server, it will terminate both the server and client S 200 OK
+Once the command is received by the server, it will terminate both the server and client
+S: 200 OK

-To implement QUIT command
+To execute QUIT command

 In the Client terminal, enter the below text
 C: QUIT
-Once the command is received by the server, it will terminate client S 200 OK
+Once the command is received by the server, it will terminate client
+S: 200 OK

 Output